 Understanding Your Small Business Balance Sheet

-CFO Strategies provides virtual accounting services and bookkeeping services to small business owners in a variety of industries, including architecture, construction, engineering, real estate, manufacturing, and nonprofit.
+CFO Strategies provides virtual accounting and bookkeeping services to small business owners in various industries, including architecture, construction, engineering, real estate, manufacturing, and nonprofit.
 CFO Strategies also acts as a company’s chief financial officer or financial controller.
 To discuss the financial support you need and build a customizable approach to your financial needs, please contact us.

 What Is a Balance Sheet for a Small Business?

 A balance sheet is a snapshot of your company’s financial state.
 A balance sheet will show your company’s assets, liabilities, and equity.

 Although you can update a balance sheet any time, many businesses prepare them after a set reporting period to assess their financial health before taking on additional debt or to develop earning goals for their existing business.
 A successful business uses a balance sheet in conjunction with its income statement and cash flow statement, gaining the insights needed to make informed financial decisions.